 Relationship Goals for Couples #1: Understand Each Other’s Belief System

 No two people are raised the same way.

-Relationships are all about finding that special someone who “gets you”... and building a life with that person.
+Relationships are all about finding that special someone who “gets you”… understands your unique perspective on the world and wants to build a life with you.

 For instance, if you are a bleeding heart liberal and your potential mate is a staunch republican, how do you think this will play out?